gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 After plenty of preamble we're finally ready to take a good look at the mini store.
 The available data I have found comes exclusively from the tank specifications and heat Geek's own explanation video.

 The explanation of this system is perhaps simpler than the previous ones - the "radiator water" flows from the heat pump into the tank.
 When hot water is requested, mains cold water flows through the coil and is heated from this thermal store.
 Within a couple of minutes the heat pump should detect the store temperature is dropping and will switch on to try to maintain the tank temperature.
 The store alone is not very big and the system does quite heavily rely on concurrent heat input from the heat pump.
-As such it relies heavily on a large high performance coil, which is likely why no one has widely commercialised such a system yet.
+Becasue the output hot water must be heated on demand it relies heavily on a large high performance coil, which is likely why no one has widely commercialised such a system yet (in the UK...)

 ![Mini-store layout](/assets/mini-store/ministorediagram.png)
 *Image - Heat Geek*

-I'm going to assume a 7 kW Areotherm plus heat pump (matching the video).
+I'm going to assume a 7 kW Areotherm Plus heat pump (matching the video) - note this can deliver up to 10 or 11 kW outside of extreme cold conditions (going back to my earlier point around confusing specifications).
 The model is built such that the tank is assumed to have a linear temperature gradient at all times, cooling the bottom first, and then depleting the top temperature when the bottom reaches the inputted heat exchanger "pinch" (5°C difference as a minimum to ensure heat can flow).

 The datasheet indicates their specifications are calculated with the heat pump coming online 150 seconds after the shower starts.
 In reality this is a 3°C hysteresis trigger (i.e. the pump triggers when 3°C below target) but will depend on heat pump circuit volume, so I have kept the time delay.

 Having built the model, the first step is to validate it.
 The video unfortunately did show some information, but left out lots of specifics.
-This, I assume, was so not to over-promise.
+This, I assume, was so not to over-promise on performance.

 The graph flashed up at [13:30](https://youtu.be/a1XGBmBLUnA?si=Ff3fn_ceJqwVNxH7&t=810) is very useful however.
 Firstly we can work out which model he is using by looking at the preheating portion (blue annotations):